Pavanpatil908/Pavan-patil/README.md

 };

 int main() {

-    // Declare an array of structures to store information about five books struct books library[5];
+    struct books library[5];

-    // Read details of five books from the user for (int i = 0; i < 5; i++) {
+    for (int i = 0; i < 5; i++) {
         printf("Enter details for Book %d:\n", i + 1);
         printf("Title: ");